 Includes bibliographical references (pages 87-91).

 Copyright 2011 Jaclyn Iacovelli

 Iacovelli, Jaclyn Nicole.
-"Effect of field condition and shoe type on lower extremity injuries in American football." master's thesis, University of Iowa, 2011.
+"Effect of field condition and shoe type on lower extremity injuries in American football."
+MS (Master of Science) thesis, University of Iowa, 2011.